 Slow Cooker Pizza Sloppy Joes – all the flavors of pizza in a sandwich.
 And they’re really easy since they’re made in the slow cooker!

 Sloppy Joe Fries – fries topped with sloppy joes meat, cheese, green onions, grapes, and jalapenos.
 This is great for a weeknight meal or a party snack!

 - 1 green pepper diced

 - 2 tablespoons brown sugar

 - salt and freshly ground black pepper to taste

 Over medium heat, cook the bacon until crisp.
 Remove to a paper towel-lined plate to drain.

-In the same pan (drain off fat if necessary), cook the ground turkey, onion, and green pepper, breaking up the ground turkey as it cooks.
-Cook until the vegetables have softened and the turkey is cooked through.
+In the same pan (drain off fat if necessary), cook the ground beef, onion, and green pepper, breaking up the ground beef as it cooks.
+Cook until the vegetables have softened and the beef is cooked through.
 Add the garlic and ginger; cook until fragrant, about 30 seconds.

 In a mixing bowl, whisk together ketchup, brown sugar, cider vinegar, soy sauce, and pineapple juice.
 Pour into the pan with the turkey and stir to combine.

 Bring to a simmer, cover, and let cook for 15 - 20 minutes or until the sauce has thickened considerably but is still "sloppy".
 Crumble the bacon and stir it into the mixture.
 Serve on buns.